 Vendors that respond faster gain more business opportunities.
 This is why companies must empower their sales reps with instant customer and prospect information access by integrating their ERP system with the Salesforce platform.

 And here’s how Tableau addresses customer support: Tableau renders detailed visibility into emerging issues, agent performance, customer health, as well as resolves customer service bottlenecks.
 It helps enterprises to optimize costs associated with call-centers services and other ways to deliver better experiences.
 All these data-driven capabilities are believed to outreach existing Salesforce capabilities.

 Salesforce will broaden its reach beyond CRM

 It’s time for Salesforce to dip its toes into the back-office areas with the help of Tableau.
 Enterprises will now have the opportunity to purchase CRM software and BI tool from a single vendor.
 Isn’t this a good thing?
 Also, enterprises can eliminate the need to depend on different technology vendors to help them manage the offerings and services.
-Now Salesforce’s strategic role in creating better customer experiences is highly impactful.
+Now salesforce consulting services in creating better customer experiences are highly impactful.

 To conclude, this merger is advantageous to both Salesforce and Tableau.
 The combined power of these leaders will empower enterprises to conduct businesses in new ways, from better engagement with customers to data-driven decisions and improved outcomes.
 Our experts are closely monitoring the business benefits of this merger, get in touch with us if you have any queries.